Hatton-Brown Publishers

 The Hatton-Brown organization in Montgomery, Alabama, dates back to 1948, when local newspaperman Hartwell Hatton founded Hatton Publications at age 49.
 His first forest-oriented magazine, Alabama Lumberman, was published from 1949 to 1957.

 History

 Hatton, Brown & Co., Inc. was established in 1953, the same year the company started a new Southern regional logging title, Pulpwood Production.
 At 33, Charles Cline joined the company as editor in the summer of 1953 and helped get the first issue into print that August.
 Pulpwood Productions title was lengthened to Pulpwood Production & Saw Mill Logging in 1956 and its circulation was extended into the Lake States and New England in 1962.
 Dianne Sullivan joined the company as circulation manager in 1964.

-In 1966 and 1967 Hatton and Cline searched for a full time advertising salesman and editor.
-David Ramsey, joined the staff as sales manager February 1968 and David Knight joined the company 30 days later as an editor.
+In 1966 and 1967 Hatton and Cline searched for a full-time advertising salesman and editor.
+David Ramsey joined the staff as sales manager in February 1968 and David Knight joined the company 30 days later as an editor.

 Mr. Hatton retired in 1971 selling his stock to Charles Cline, David Ramsey and David Knight.
-Dianne Sullivan then became office manager.
+Dianne Sullivan then became the office manager.